 If you apply on paper, you will see an ‘e’ next to particular questions on the form.
 Refer to the guidance notes that accompany the application form to find out more about what evidence you need to provide in relation to questions which have an ‘e’ next to them.

 At the time of applying (either online or on paper), you don’t need to send SFE evidence that you meet the relevant residence requirements.
 However, it is sensible to ensure that you could provide it, in case you are subsequently asked to.
-If you have a UK passport, SFE can check your identity using your passport number; you don’t need to send them your passport.
+If you have a UK passport number, SFE can check your identity using that number; you don’t need to send them your passport.
 If you provide your parent’s or partner’s National Insurance (NI) number, SFE can check the household income amounts directly with the Revenue and Customs office.
-If you don’t have your parent’s or partner’s NI number available when you are applying, this can be provided online afterwards, or on a paper form (PFF2) – more information is available online.
+If you don’t have your parent’s or partner’s NI number available when you are applying, this can be provided online afterwards, or on a paper form (PFF2) – more information is available here.

 If your parents are divorced or separated, it is useful to send evidence of this at the time applying, so that SFE know to only include the income of the parent you would normally live with (plus any new partner if they are living with one).
 The following types of evidence can be used: Decree Nisi; Decree Absolute; Civil partnership dissolution order; letter from a solicitor confirming marital status; or a Council Tax bill showing the single occupancy discount.
 If you cannot provide any of this evidence and have valid reasons why you cannot, SFE may be able to accept other evidence such as a statutory declaration plus utility bills in one person’s name.
 A statutory declaration is a statement which you write to confirm your circumstances and which you would then say under oath in the presence of someone who is authorised to hear it (e.g. a solicitor, or a notary who works in a solicitors’ office).
 That person has to sign the statutory declaration to certify that they have heard it.
 You can search for a notary on The Notaries Society website.
 The cost will vary but can be as little as £5.

 In certain situations you may need to provide further evidence after you have applied, but SFE will usually contact you to ask for this.
 However, if it is several weeks since you applied for your Student Finance and you have not heard from SFE, you could contact them on 0300 100 0607 to check the progress of your application and whether they need you to send further documents.
 SFE will normally only need photocopies, not originals.
 Any identity evidence SFE ask for must be original, not photocopied.
 Remember to include your Customer Reference Number with everything you send to SFE.
 If you are asked to send any original documents, it is a good idea to keep copies.
-Try to send your documents straight away to avoid delays to your application and payments, preferably using Royal Mail special delivery post which enables you to track delivery.
+Try to send your documents straight away to avoid delays to your application and payments, preferably using Royal Mail Special Delivery post which enables you to track delivery.

 If you are planning to be away from the address that SFE has for you, you will need to make arrangements to ensure that you receive any correspondence.

 If you are an EU national who has come to the UK to study, you can normally only apply for a Tuition Fee Loan (but see below for exceptions to this).
 You need to apply to the Student Finance Services European Team.
 New students use form EU20N, continuining students should use form EUPR1A.
 You can download both forms here.